 This past year she was a para educator for the Bainbridge Island School District and has enjoyed meeting new people and becoming part of the community.
 Sheelagh believes young children are the most hilarious and most loving people on the planet.
 She looks forward to encouraging her young students to work together to activate their super powers: a love for learning, a deep curiosity and a heart for others through the love of Christ.

 Yulianna Deluna is our new Pre K Teacher Assistant.
 She works for us here at St. Cecilia Catholic School and at her mom’s restaurant, Casa Luna, in downtown Poulsbo.
 She is also the second oldest of five children, three brothers and one sister.

-Yulianna is attending college at Olympic College, where she is working toward earning her degree in Early Childhood Education.
+Yulianna is attending Olympic College, where she is working toward earning her degree in Early Childhood Education.

 1st/2nd Grade Instructor

 Emily Cornell teaches 1st and 2nd grades.
 Ms. Cornell holds a Bachelor of Arts degree in elementary education from Carroll College in Helena, Montana.
 She believes that every child has his/her own unique way of learning and strives to appeal to every type of learner.
 Ms. Cornell has attended Catholic schools her whole life and feels blessed that she can now share the gifts Catholic schools have given her with her own students.

 Helping students to grow in their relationship with God and their families, and assisting them in reaching their fullest potential are what keep Ms. Cornell motivated to teach.
 She also co-coaches our girls’ volleyball team in the fall.
 In her spare time Ms. Cornell enjoys the outdoors, spending time with her family (who reside in Yakima, WA and San Diego, CA), eating good food and traveling.
 Ms. Cornell is a member of Holy Family Parish.